S1riyS/GravitySimulation/README.md

 Also in the upper right corner it is written with what specific speed the object will fly.

 To create star only thing you should do is press **Mouse2**.

+In the middle of left side of window you can set mass and color of stars and planets.
+Also there you can turn on/off background grid.

 *New features will be added later...*